Joeytanwt/Joeytanwt/README.md

-Hey there!
-I'm Joey – a Data Science student with a passion for turning data into real-world solutions.

-I'm always finding creative ways to solve problems, whether it's launching new product lines, optimizing e-commerce platforms, or uncovering insights from complex datasets.
-I'm adept at working with SQL, Python, and Tableau to clean, analyze, and visualize data that drives smart decisions.

-I worked in the hospitality industry for 10 years and saw many businesses fail, this led me to switch careers to become a business developer.
-I'm currently leveling up my skills with a Specialist Diploma in Business Analytics and Applied Data Science and a Bachelor's Degree in Global Business Management.

-Let's connect and explore how we can create something awesome together!
+👋 Hey there!
+I'm Joey.

+I spent 10 years in the hospitality industry and witnessed the challenges that led to many business closures.
+This sparked my career shift to data analytics, where I now help businesses make data-driven decisions.

+Currently, I analyse sales and marketing data using Snowflake, SQL, Python, Azure, and Power BI.
+I'm also advancing my expertise through a BA (Hons) in Global Business Management and a Specialist Diploma in Data Science.